Skip to main content

 Our Sadler Seminar Series has supported innovative interdisciplinary research projects across and beyond the arts and humanities.
 Since the first series in 2015, we have hosted a huge range of research projects, many of which have gone on to pioneer new ways of interdisciplinary working and secure major external funding.

-LUCAS-LAHRI Virtual Visiting Fellowships
+LUCAS-LAHRI Virtual Visiting Research Fellowships

 British Academy Lectures